-These rules are our own and will be used as a supplement to the o cial ASA rules.
+These rules are our own and will be used as a supplement to the official ASA rules.
 Each team manager should keep the rulebook with them at every game so there is no question about a call or rule.
-Protests will be lodged with the league's commissioner and managers in o cial ASA fashion, or they will be dismissed.
 Remember, almost all the calls by the umpire are JUDGMENT calls and, therefore, cannot be protested.